FTMahringer/FT-XAMPP/README.md

 `docker exec -it <apache-container-name> bash`
 ```

-If you have a public folder, the dashboard will choose that as the entrypoint, wheter you have a index.php in the root folder or not.
+If there is a public folder, the dashboard will choose it as the entry point, even if index.php exists in the root.

 ---